The Wiseman Family Charitable Fund

 Recent Funded Projects:

-- RSABI Support (2025): The fund doubled Duncan Maclellan's fundraising total to £20,000 for RSABI after he completed a 370-mile walking challenge from John O'Groats to Gretna Green to raise awareness of mental health in Scottish farming
+- RSABI Support: The fund doubled Duncan Maclellan's fundraising total from £8,800 to £20,000 for RSABI after he completed a 370-mile walking challenge from John O'Groats to Gretna Green to raise awareness of mental health in Scottish farming

-- RSABI Support (2022): The fund topped up Rachel Biggar's fundraising to over £30,000 for RSABI, contributing £15,000 after reading about her achievement in farming press
+- RSABI Support: The fund contributed £15,000 to Rachel Biggar's fundraising for RSABI, taking her total to over £30,000 after reading about her achievement in farming press

 - Recognition of “determination and resilience” in charitable efforts